ignatlev/AtlasBank/README.md

 Before running the application, you must configure the required connection settings.

-The project uses an external configuration file (`App.Local.config`) to store sensitive data such as:
+The project uses an external configuration file (`App.config`) to store sensitive data such as:

 - Database connection string
 - SMTP password for email services